 Infertility, however, is not diagnosed until a woman has been unable to conceive for a full year, and it is only then that tests are run to determine the cause of the problem.
-Although in 40% of cases the problem ends up being down to the male partner, there are a number of other reasons why a couple may struggle to have a baby which are due to a problem with the woman’s reproductive system.
-With one in six couples now having issues with fertility, it is important for women to be well informed about the top causes of infertility in women and which problems can be prevented in the first place.
+Although in 40% of cases, the problem ends up being down to the male partner, there are a number of other reasons why a couple may struggle to have a baby, which is due to a problem with the woman’s reproductive system.
+With one in six couples now having issues with fertility, it is important for women to be well-informed about the top causes of infertility in women and which problems can be prevented in the first place.

 PCOS (Polycystic Ovary Syndrome)

-By far, the most common reason for women to struggle to conceive is PCOS, a condition which is the result of hormonal imbalances which produce small ovarian cysts.
-70% of female fertility problems are down to polycystic ovaries which cause the woman’s cycle becomes disrupted, causing her to have irregular periods, or missing periods for several consecutive months.
+By far, the most common reason for women to struggle to conceive is PCOS, a condition that is the result of hormonal imbalances which produce small ovarian cysts.
+70% of female fertility problems are down to polycystic ovaries, which cause the woman’s cycle becomes disrupted, causing her to have irregular periods or missing periods for several consecutive months.
 Around 10% of all childbearing-aged women are affected by this condition, but under 50% of them have received a formal diagnosis.
-The symptoms are varied and include an unpredictable menstrual cycle, excessive hair growth, acne, skin tags and persistent weight gain.
+The symptoms are varied and include an unpredictable menstrual cycle, excessive hair growth, acne, skin tags, and persistent weight gain.